sysdream/fino/Readme.md

 1. Clone all the required git repos (fino, gadget and gadget-client) available on Sysdream's Github
 2. Make sure apktool, jarsigner and sed are installed and available in your environment
 3. Make sure fino/inject.sh script is chmod +x
+4. Make sure you have your Android debug keystore available in ~/.android/debug.keystore.
+If not, create it:

+       keytool -genkey -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android -keyalg RSA -validity 14000

+   (use any values for the certificate)

-4. Take any APK file, and inject Fino's minimal service using fino/inject.sh script like this: ./fino/inject.sh my-original.apk dest-app-with-fino.apk
+5. Take any APK file, and inject Fino's minimal service using fino/inject.sh script like this:

+       cd fino
+       ./inject.sh my-original.apk dest-app-with-fino.apk

-5. Install the APK inside an emulator or in your phone using adb or a file manager: adb install dest-app-with-fino.apk.
+6. Install the APK inside an emulator or in your phone using adb or a file manager:

+       adb install dest-app-with-fino.apk.

    If you use adb, no matter if "Accept unknown sources" option is enabled, it will install the app.
 Check this option if you install it from a file manager.

 You have successfully injected Fino's service inside an existing APK and drop the patched version of it into an Android device.
 Let setup Gadget now.